octobercms/docs/database-traits.md

 <a name="soft-deleting-relations"></a>
 ### Soft deleting relations

-When a two related models have soft deletes enabled, you can cascade the delete event by defining the `softDelete` option in the [relation definition](../database/relations#detailed-relationships).
+When two related models have soft deletes enabled, you can cascade the delete event by defining the `softDelete` option in the [relation definition](../database/relations#detailed-relationships).
 In this example, if the user model is soft deleted, the comments belonging to that user will also be soft deleted.

     class User extends Model
     {